John David Norman: Illinois: Delta Project

 In the spring of 1976, while still awaiting trial on charges related to the Homewood offenses, Norman was bailed out of Cook County Jail for $36,000 by an unknown person from California.
 Shortly before his release, Norman began his next operation, the Delta Project, and began publishing a newsletter called Hermes.
 Using the jail's printing press, Norman sent out three issues of John Norman's Newsletter, claiming that the Delta Project aimed to "provide educational, travel and self-development opportunities for qualified young men of character and integrity" and that "Delta-Dorms" were being established across the U.S., with each dorm having two to four "cadets" overseen by a "don".
 Police alleged that the "cadets" were underage male prostitutes recruited in Chicago.
-In a May 1977 interview with the Tribune, Norman denied that the Delta Project was sexual in nature and claimed to have sent the newsletter to over 7,000 people.
+In a May 1977 interview with the Chicago Tribune, Norman denied that the Delta Project was sexual in nature and claimed to have sent the newsletter to over 7,000 people.
 At the time of the interview, police said that the newsletter had 5,000 subscribers and grossed over $300,000 per year.
+Norman's self-described "right-hand man" in the Delta Project's operations was Phillip Paske, whom Norman had met in prison in 1973.